 - Free School Meals update for families who are eligible.

 - From 6 April, pregnant mothers and families with children under 4 who are on benefits can apply for Healthy Start Vouchers without needing a health professional’s signature– just leave part B blank.
-You will need to print off the online form after completing it- if you don’t have a printer call the helpline 0345 607 6823 and they will post a form out
+You will need to print off the online form after completing it- if you don’t have a printer call the helpline 0345 607 6823 and they will post a form to you.

 Food to buy

-- If you can’t find what you want at your local store: We often hear that smaller/ independent shops and international food stores are not having the same shortages as larger stores.
+- If you can’t find what you want at your local store: Try smaller/independent shops/international food stores.
 Supermarkets restock overnight so the earlier in the day you can go the better your chances to find what you want.
 Please try not to panic – the UK government is working with retailers to avoid shortages and manage demand if the situation continues.